xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

   gain optional delay-slot-less branches/jumps until R6.
 - LoongArch does not feature some of the historical warts of MIPS, for example the "wonderful" HI/LO accumulators.
-- LoongArch's ABI is based on that of RISC-V, departing from the MIPS tradition.
+- LoongArch's <abbr title="application binary interface">ABI</abbr> is based on
+  that of RISC-V, departing from the MIPS tradition.
   Concepts such as dedicated return value registers and registers reserved for kernel use are abolished.

 However, there is objective MIPS influence on LoongArch.
 For example: